Michael Tobias Design

 Michael Tobias Design (MTD) is a Kingston, New York–based manufacturer of electric bass guitars founded by luthier Michael Tobias in 1994.

 Tobias, along with two part-time helpers, currently builds about 10 electric basses per month at his shop in Woodstock, New York.
 MTD's Kingston, Heir, and Saratoga basses are manufactured in China to Tobias's specifications.
 Tobias also designs and develops electric and acoustic basses in collaboration with musical instrument makers that have included Lakland, Modulus, Alvarez, Brian Moore, and American Showster.

+History

 MTD is a successor to Tobias Guitars, established in Orlando, Florida, in April 1977 and sold to Gibson Guitar Corporation in 1990.
 Following the sale, Tobias moved to Kingston, New York, where he began building basses under the Eclipse name before settling on "MTD" (Michael Tobias Design) for the company name and trademark.